Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Related works

 \textbf{Weight Diversity and Structural Robustness.} Maintaining weight diversity which can be represented as rank has been shown to improve model stability and generalization.
 Soft Orthogonality (SO)~\cite{SO} and Double Soft Orthogonality (DSO)~\cite{DSO} preserve the effective rank of weights by constraining their Gram matrix toward the identity, but they rely on costly matrix-level computations that limit scalability.
 SRIP~\citep{DSO, candes2005decoding} minimizes the spectral norm of the difference between the Gram matrix of a weight matrix and the identity matrix.
-These diversity-oriented regularization methods encourage models to have a higher effective rank, exploiting the maximum representational capacity.
-While they improve the model’s generalization, they make it difficult to distinguish important parameters from others, which in turn may harm pruning robustness.
-Our goal is, in contrast, to adjust the distribution of parameter values so that a smaller subset of parameters becomes more significant than others, while maintaining the overall model accuracy.
+While these methods improve model generalization, they do not explicitly encourage concentrated weight distributions for pruning.
+In contrast, our work concentrates weight magnitude onto a small subset of parameters during training, reshaping the weight distribution so that magnitude pruning preferentially removes low-magnitude weights.